Integrated Shield plan - what is it?

 A Shield plan is designed to cover major/catastrophic events related to Hospitalisation & Surgery (H&S).
 It is not meant to cover minor ailments and visits to general practitioners.

-CPF Board operates the CPF Medishield, which covers up to 80% of your H&S bills at subsidised wards in restructured hospitals.
+CPF Board operates the CPF MediShield, which covers up to 80 per cent of your H&S bills at subsidised wards in restructured hospitals.

-The private Integrated Shield Plans run by private insurers are designed for coverage for hospitalisation in A & B1 wards in Restructured Hospitals and private hospitals.
+The private Integrated Shield Plans run by private insurers are designed to cover hospitalisation in A & B1 wards in restructured hospitals and private hospitals.
 You may still choose to stay in a subsidised ward if you have a private Shield plan.

-Below are some of the Q&As related to shield plan and integrated shield plan.
+Below are some FAQs related to Shield plans and integrated Shield plans.